Mary Kingsley

+For the English novelist, see Mary St Leger Kingsley.

-Mary Henrietta Kingsley (13 October 1862 – 3 June 1900) was an English ethnographer, scientific writer, and explorer whose travels throughout West Africa and resulting work helped shape European perceptions of both African cultures and British colonialism in Africa.
+Mary Henrietta Kingsley (13 October 1862 – 3 June 1900) was an English ethnographer, writer and explorer who made numerous travels through West Africa and wrote several books on her experiences there.
+Historians have credited Kingsley's work with helping to shape Western perceptions of the culture of Africa and colonialism.

 Early life

 Kingsley was born in London on 13 October 1862, the daughter and oldest child of physician, traveller and writer George Kingsley and Mary Bailey.
 She came from a family of writers, as she was also the niece of novelists Charles Kingsley and Henry Kingsley.
 The family moved to Highgate less than a year after her birth, the same home where her brother Charles George R. ("Charley") Kingsley was born in 1866, and by 1881 were living in Southwood House, Bexley in Kent.

-Her father was a physician and worked for George Herbert, 13th Earl of Pembroke, and other aristocrats and was frequently away from home on his excursions.
+Her father was a physician and worked for George Herbert, 13th Earl of Pembroke and other aristocrats and was frequently away from home on his excursions.
 During these voyages he collected information for his studies.
-Dr. Kingsley accompanied Lord Dunraven on a trip to North America in 1870– 1875.
-During this trip, Dr. Kingsley was invited to accompany George Armstrong Custer's U.S. Army expedition against the Sioux Indians.
-The reported massacre of Custer's force terrified the Kingsley family, but they were relieved to learn that bad weather had kept Dr. Kingsley from joining Custer.
-It is possible that her father's views on the treatment faced by Native Americans during the helped shape Mary's later opinions on British colonialism in West Africa.
+Dr. Kingsley accompanied Lord Dunraven on a trip to North America from 1870 to 1875.
+During the trip, Dr. Kingsley was invited to accompany United States Army officer George Armstrong Custer's expedition against the Sioux.
+The subsequent Battle of the Little Bighorn terrified the Kingsley family, but they were relieved to learn that bad weather had kept Dr. Kingsley from joining Custer.
+It is possible that her father's views on the brutal treatment of Native Americans in the United States helped shape Mary's later opinions on European colonialism in West Africa.